MicrosoftDocs/power-automate-docs/articles/desktop-flows/work-queues-manage.md

 ## Share a work queue

-To share a work queue with one ore more user with co-ownership:
+To share a work queue:

 1. Go to [Power Automate](https://make.powerautomate.com/) and sign in with your credentials.
 2. On the left menu, select the **Monitor** section.